milooranm/TraditionalvsCausalAnalytics/README.md

 The project uses the following technologies:

 - Python
+- Jupyter Notebook
 - Pandas
 - NumPy
 - Scikit-learn
 - DoWhy
 - Scipy
-- Jupyter Notebook
 - Bayes_opt

 ---
 ## Repository_Contents

-- Students.ipynb - Exploratory data analysis, statistical testing, sensitivity analysis, rebinning, feature engineering, decision tree classifier, SVM classifier, XGBoost classifier, hyperparameter tuning, feature importance metric production.
-- Causal inference for features.ipynb - Feature engineering, DAG initialisation, ATE measurement, statistical comparison using Kruskal wallace tests
+- notebooks - All the code for the project, as jupyter notebooks
+- images - Any images that are part of the repository
+- docs-appendices - Some documents where information about features and feature management decisions were tracked
-- Thesis_Milo_Moran.pdf - The final research project submisssion I made to my college
+- Thesis_Milo_Moran.pdf - The final research project submisssion made for the master's research project module
-- ResearchProposalMiloMoran (1).docx - Initial proposal I submitted as part of my Research and Professional Ethics module
-- Keeping track of feature analysis.docx - A document I updated when I was changing feature interpretations to ensure interpretability of the final models
-- Appendix doc A.docx - an appendix containing valuable information for interpretability.
 - README.md - This wonderful readme file
-- hernan_hsu_healy.png - Image for use in the README
 - LICENSE - MIT license

 ---